“If you show the kids respect, they'll return the favor.”

 You're a teacher.
 You're explaining to a young first-year colleague how you manage your classes.
-On
+This is the advice you give to the new teacher.

 If you show the kids respect, they'll return the favor.